Optical control of an atomic inner-shell x-ray laser: Propagation in a medium

-We apply Eqs.~(\ref{eq:upperlevel}) and (\ref{XRLflux}) to our XRL and calculate~$I\X{X}(z,t)$ in dependence of the propagation distance in the gas cell for $n_\# = 10^{19} \U{cm^{-3}}$.
-The temporal profile of the XRL pulse for laser dressing with the dashed, red optical laser pulse is shown in Fig.~\ref{fig:pulses}.
-The small peak at the front of the XRL pulse is ascribed to emission processes from a small population inversion caused by the small peak in the \xray~FEL pulse found at approximately~$15 \U{fs}$ in Fig.~\ref{fig:combined}a.
-The comparison of the solid and dot-dashed lines reveals that optical laser dressing leads to an increase by about six orders of magnitude in the XRL's peak intensity.
-Since the XRL's intensity is correlated with the SSG, which in turn depends on the $K$-shell absorption cross section, it is possible to control the XRL's intensity via the peak intensity of the optical dressing laser, which determines the magnitude of the change in the absorption cross section.

-The FWHM~duration of the XRL pulse from the FEL-x~rays-only case in Fig.~\ref{fig:pulses} is compressed from~$2.0 \U{fs}$ down to~$0.7 \U{fs}$ when the dashed, red optical laser pulse is used.
-The reason for the compression of the pulse is that optical laser dressing facilitates a faster build-up of population inversion resulting in its reduced temporal length.
-All XRL photons are emitted within a shorter time period; the photons from the first and last emission process are closer to each other.
-Furthermore, it is seen in Fig.~\ref{fig:pulses} that the output of the optically laser-dressed XRL is synchronized to the optical laser pulse with an accuracy of less than~$5 \U{fs}$.
+The temporal profiles of the XRL pulse after propagation through the medium for the FEL-\xray-only case and for optical laser dressing with the dashed red optical laser pulse are shown in Fig.~\ref{fig:pulses}.
+The small peak at the front of the XRL pulses is ascribed to emission processes from a small population inversion caused by the small peak in the FEL pulse found at approximately~$15 \U{fs}$ in Fig.~\ref{fig:combined}a.
+The comparison of the solid black and dot-dashed green lines reveals that optical laser dressing leads to an increase by about six orders of magnitude of the XRL's peak intensity.
+Hence, the XRL's output intensity can be controlled via optical laser dressing.
+The FWHM~duration of the XRL pulse from the FEL-\xray-only case in Fig.~\ref{fig:pulses} is compressed from~$2.0 \U{fs}$ down to~$0.7 \U{fs}$ if the dashed red optical laser pulse is used due to a faster buildup of population inversion in the latter case compared with the former case.
+Furthermore, Fig.~\ref{fig:pulses} reveals that the XRL~pulse is synchronized to the optical laser pulse with a time jitter of better than~$5 \U{fs}$.
+At peak FEL intensities reaching~$4 \E{17} \U{W/cm^2}$, the first few femtoseconds of the FEL pulse induce a complete population inversion, \ie, all neon atoms are either core excited afterwards or valence ionized, such that the remainder of the pulse passes through the gas without further interaction with core electrons.
+The energy efficiency of the XRL, \ie, the number of FEL photons that actually contribute to core excitation of the macroscopic medium, can be improved by reducing the FEL's peak intensity or shortening its pulses, however, reducing the FEL peak intensity leads to longer and less intense XRL~pulses~\cite{Darvasi:OC-11}.